iron-io/docs/_includes/worker/start/first-worker/tutorial.md

 You can find your <span class="fixed-width">project_id</span> and <span class="fixed-width">token</span> on [your HUD](https://hud.iron.io).
 Just log in, and you'll find the <span class="fixed-width">token</span> under "[API Tokens](https://hud.iron.io/tokens)" on your account page.
 The <span class="fixed-width">project_id</span> is found on the Projects page.

-You can also pass your configuration values in through named arguments:
+You can also pass your configuration values inline:

 {% include language-switcher.html %}
 {% include worker/start/first-worker/php/instantiate-library-with-args.md %}